input-output-hk/atala-prism/credentials-verification/docs/cardano/run-cardano.md

 # Building & Running Cardano

-The following instructions connect to the Cardano Byron Legacy Testnet.
+The following instructions connect to the Cardano Shelley Testnet.

 If you want to build everything, and you most likely don't, follow these [instructions](build-run-cardano.md) instead.